LIT-Protocol/js-sdk/packages/pkp-viem/README.md

 # Examples

-You can use Accoun action and Wallet action.
-`PKPViemAccount` is a `LocalAccount`, User can use Account Action with it. <br>
+You can use Account action and Wallet action `PKPViemAccount` is a `LocalAccount`, and users can use Account Action with it <br>
-using `createWalletClient` User can use Wallet Action.
+Using `createWalletClient`, users can utilize Wallet actions

 Wallet Action: https://viem.sh/docs/actions/wallet/introduction.html <br>
 Account Action: https://viem.sh/docs/accounts/custom.html